 Paper is universal, portable and familiar — but that doesn’t mean effective digital alternatives don’t exist.
-For example, many digital manufacturing operating systems (MOS) are user-friendly and mobile-first, and they overcome all the traditional pitfalls associated with manual, paper-based processes.
+For example, many connected worker platforms are user-friendly and mobile-first, and they overcome all the traditional pitfalls associated with manual, paper-based processes.

 The Five Issues With Paper in Your Factory